aldelar/azure-rag-agent/README.md

 # Building a RAG agent in Azure

 This repo focuses on building a simple but scalable project to deliver a RAG agent in Azure.
 It implements a good foundation which can be customized and made production ready with LLMOps in mind.
 It is minimal but outlines all the key principles and requirements for a production RAG agent.
+This is not intendeded to go to production as is, but as a reference starting point for a production project.

 Two main parts will be outlined in this minimal project to get you started with such a project:
 - data ingestion into an AI Search index, including automatic document discovery, contextual chunking and encrichment to produce rich and precise medatada to support accurate retrieval